esnet/netgraf/README.md

     cd netgraf-main

-Test the connectivity between your nodes(Controller and Target Nodes):
+Test the connectivity between your nodes(Control Node and Target Nodes):

     ansible all -m ping